maxadamo/galera_proxysql/README.md

     ipv6: '2001:123:4::70'
 ```

-If you do not use ipv6, just skip the `ipv6` keys as following:
+If you do not intend to use ipv6, just skip the `ipv6` keys as following:

 ```yaml
 galera_hosts: